Logboy2000/HKGuessr/readme.md

 - **Touch Support**: Playable on desktop or mobile devices.

 ## Contributing
-I welcome contributions from the anybody!
+I welcome contributions from anybody!
 Here's how you can help:
+- **Create Image Packs**: Build your own collection of locations that can be merged into the main game!
+Visit the [Image Pack Creator](https://logboy2000.github.io/HKGuessr/locationRequest.html) page to get started.
-- **Add New Locations**: Submit new locations via the [Location Request](https://logboy2000.github.io/HKGuessr/locationRequest.html) page.
+- **Add Individual Locations**: Submit single locations via a [GitHub Issue](https://github.com/logboy2000/HKGuessr/issues/new?template=location-request.md).
 - **Report Bugs**: Found a bug?
 Open an issue on [GitHub](https://github.com/logboy2000/HKGuessr/issues).

 ## Roadmap